phyxphysio/movie-app/README.md

 ## Project Goal

-Build aan with Javascript that lists movies for each user based on their preferences.
+Build an app with Javascript that lists movies for each user based on their preferences.

 ## Collaborators